 Some virulence factors are regulated by the alternative Sigma factor B, a subunit of RNA polymerase.
 Stress conditions activate RsbU, a regulator of Sigma B, leading to increased resistance to stress and down-regulation of the agr system independently of sarA (Horsburgh et al. 2002).
 Although this causes a reduction in expression of certain virulence factors, such as haemolysins and proteases, the virulence of RsbU-positive S. aureus is increased in certain types of infection such as septic arthritis (Jonsson et al. 2004).

-The systems described above are only a few examples among the many regulators of virulence that S. aureus has and much remains to be found about their activities (see Figure 1.2).
+The systems described above are only a few examples among the many regulators of virulence that S. aureus has and much remains to be found about their activities (Priest et al. 2012).
 The regulation of S. aureus virulence is therefore a very intricate complex of systems that, together, finely tune pathogenesis according to specific conditions encountered in the host.

 The role of staphylococcal toxins

 S. aureus has a plethora of virulence factors, each with its own distinct function including attachment to host cells, cellular toxicity, overwhelming of the immune system and evasion from immune cells and their secreted factors.
-Table 1.1A and B shows an extensive list of known virulence determinants.
 The section below will explore in more details the roles of some of them.

 Adhesion